 14 Commonwealth was designed and built in 1871-1872 by architect and builder Charles K. Kirby, for speculative sale.

 Charles Kirby purchased the land for 14 Commonwealth on September 30, 1871, from Frederick S. Nichols.
 Frederick Nichols had purchased the property on December 11, 1865, from real estate dealers Henry Whitwell and Samuel Horatio Whitwell, part of a larger parcel Henry Whitwell had purchased from the Commonwealth of Massachusetts on May 2, 1860.

-After completing the house, Charles Kirby sold it on April 21, 1873, to Patrick Grant and Caleb William Loring, trustees under the will of William H. Bordman for the benefit of his sister, Charlotte (Bordman) Rice, the widow of Henry Gardner Rice.
+On April 21, 1873, 14 Commonwealth was purchased from Charles Kirby Patrick Grant and Caleb William Loring, trustees under the will of William H. Bordman for the benefit of his sister, Charlotte (Bordman) Rice, the widow of Henry Gardner Rice.

 14 Commonwealth became the home of Patrick Grant, a commission merchant, and his wife, Charlotte (Rice) Grant, the daughter of Henry and Charlotte (Bordman) Rice.
 They previously had lived at 5 Chestnut.
 They also maintained a home in Nahant.